AsiiaPine/ice_runner/README.md

 # ice_runner

 The project is a contoller for Internal Combustion engines (ICE) runners.
 Each ICE is connected to RaccoonLab Dronecan ice_node and mini_node.
-The nodes are connected to RaspberryPi it sends ICE status and listens to commands from specific topic of MQTT server.
+The nodes are connected to RaspberryPi.
+It sends ICE status and listens to commands from specific topic of MQTT server.
 User may send commands to the Raspberry Pi using Telegram bot.

 ## Requirements